Biden and Classified Documents - February 8th, Hour 1

 This is what a dual justice system looks like.

-Justice was supposed to be blind, it's not supposed to be political.
+Justice was supposed to be blind.

 Now we're criminalizing political differences.

-You know, Donald Trump's never been charged with insurrection, let alone found guilty of insurrection.
+Donald Trump's never been charged with insurrection, let alone found guilty of insurrection.

-And the president why does the elected officer of the United States have a far different oath than that of a president of the United States?
+And the president, why does the elected officer of the United States have a far different oath than that of a president of the United States?

 We'll get to this when we get back on the other side.

-But if you don't see this as the grave injustice it is, if you don't see the double standard at play here, if you don't see the danger in a weaponized justice system, I mean, I don't care who it is, if they didn't charge Donald Trump or raid Donald Trump's home, then I could say, okay, at least they're consistent in their application of justice.
+But if you don't see this as the grave injustice it is, if you don't see the double standard at play here, if you don't see the danger in a weaponized justice system, I mean, I don't care who it is.

-Because Hillary Clinton, top secret, classified information found on a server, likely compromised by some of our top geopolitical foes, the lesions of 33,000 emails we never got a hold of.
+But I can't say that because Hillary Clinton, top secret, classified information found on a server, likely compromised by some of our top geopolitical foes, deletions of 33,000 emails we never got a hold of.

-Uh, and of course the destruction of devices.
+And of course, the destruction of devices.

-I don't where I grew up, I don't know, the word obstruction just pops into my head for some reason.
+Where I grew up, I don't know, the word obstruction just pops into my head for some reason.

-Because that's exactly what it sounds like.
+I'm not sure why, because that's exactly what it sounds like.

 And imagine if Donald Trump had done any of this.

-Why did Mar-Lago get raided?
+Why did Mar-a-Lago get raided?

 It looks exactly the same.